MoralisWeb3/docs/versioned_docs/version-2.0/01-web3-data-api/evm/wallet-api/wallet-api.md

 ## Example use cases

-The use cases for our Wallet API API are truly endless!
+The use cases for our Wallet API are truly endless!
 Some popular use cases include:

 - Web3 Wallets
   - Current and historical token balances